-For more information concerning the Criminal Justice Master's Program in Crime and Intellignce Analysis, either refer to the Graduate Catalog Handbook,
+For more information concerning the Criminal Justice Master's Program in Crime and Intelligence Analysis, refer to the Graduate Catalog Handbook or contact:

 Graduate Advisor: Dr. Shawna Cleary